danielabler/meshtool/README.md

 * **base_dir** is the installation path of the MeshTool project.
 * **path_to_configuration_file** is the path (relative or absolute) to a xml configuration file.
 * **mode** is the operational model of the tool, currently one of `'cornea'`, or `'image'`.
-* **path_to_xml_schema_file** is the path (absolute) to the schema definition file of the corresponding mode, see below.
-  In case you wonder, yes, this information is redundant and the CLI can certainly be improved ;-)

 ### Image Meshing Mode ###